BruOp/personal-website/content/blog/ibl/index.md

 ![Rendering the spheres inside an environment with constant incident radiance](./single_scattering_furnace.png "Rendering the spheres inside an environment with constant L_i = 0.5")

-Here's it's very obvious that something is amiss.
-Physically, TODO: rework there's no reason why our metal would become this much darker even as roughness increases.
-The reason this is occurring within our model is that we are using a first order approximation which includes only the single scattering events.
-In reality, light will scatter several times across the surface, as demonstrated in this diagram from [Heitz et al, 2015](https://eheitzresearch.wordpress.com/240-2/):
+Here the darkening is much more pronounced.
+About 40% of the energy is being lost, but since our spheres have a "white" albedo, this is violating conservation of energy.
+Recall that our model is simply a first order approximation which includes only the single scattering events.
+In reality, light will scatter several times across the surface, as this diagram from [Heitz et al, 2015](https://eheitzresearch.wordpress.com/240-2/) illustrates:

 ![Diagram illustrating multiple scattering events, from Heitz et al. 2015](./multiple_scattering_diagram.png "Diagram illustrating multiple scattering events, from Heitz et al. 2015")

 As the material becomes rougher, the multiscattering events account for a larger proportion of the reflected energy, and our approximation break down.
+So we need some way of recovering this lost energy if we want to have more plausible results.

 ## Accounting for Multiple-Scattering